swookey-thinky/mindiffusion/lesson_18/README.md

-# Lesson 18 - Photorealistic Text-to-Image Diffusion Models with Deep Language Understanding (Imagen)
+# Lesson 17 - Hierarchical Text-Conditional Image Generation with CLIP Latents (DaLL\*E 2)

-In this lesson we are going to learn about the Imagen diffusion model from [Photorealistic Text-to-Image Diffusion Models with Deep Language Understanding](https://arxiv.org/abs/2205.11487).
+In this lesson we are going to learn about the DaLL\*E 2 diffusion model from [Hierarchical Text-Conditional Image Generation with CLIP Latents](https://arxiv.org/abs/2204.06125).

-Imagen posits that a larger language model (deep language understanding) yields better results than scaling other factors (model size, embedding size, etc).
-In Imagen, the authors used a T5 XXL language model, in conjunction with a cascade of diffusion models - a base  64x64 resolution diffusion model followed by a 64->256 diffusion super-resolution model and a final 256->1024 diffusion super-resolution model.
-Some of the attributes of Imagen include:

-1. T5 XXL text encoder
-2. Cascade of diffusion models
-3. Classifier free guidance with large guidance weights
-4. Static/dynamic thresholding of x_hat predictions in sampling
-5. Gaussian conditioning augmentation and conditioning on the augmentation level in the super-resolution models
-6. Base network uses the Improved DDPM architecture
-7. Text embeddings are added to the timestep conditioning via a pooled embedding vector, as well as at multiple resolution using cross attention from Latent Diffusion Models.
-LayerNorm at the attention and pooling layers helped as well.
-8. Improved UNet architecture for the super-resolution models (Efficient UNet)

-We've also introduced a new code structure in this lesson.
-Since all of the lessons are building off each, and are essentially "picking and choosing" different pieces, we merged the implementations of all of the lessons and made it easier to configure them through YAML files.
-So now you will see the main details of the lesson in the YAML files, and the individual additional pieces added in code.
+DaLL\*E 2 is an interesting follow on to the original DaLL\*E text-to-image model, which as you recall from [Lesson 8](https://github.com/swookey-thinky/mindiffusion/tree/main/lesson_08) was actually a non-diffusion, transformer based text-to-image generation model.
+In contrast, DaLL\*E 2 is a multi-stage diffusion model whose main contribution is using [CLIP](https://arxiv.org/abs/2103.0002) image embeddings as a source of conditioning in the diffusion process.
+In order to accomplish this, DaLL\*E 2 first introduces a diffusion prior networkm which learns to predict the CLIP image embeddings from the CLIP text embeddings of the generation prompts.
+Then, DaLL\*E 2 uses a diffusion decoder network to predict a generated image conditioned on the CLIP image embeddings from the prior network, and text embeddings from the given prompts.

+The authors did not release any code for their model.
+However Phil Wang has an implementation at [DaLL\*E 2 PyTorch](https://github.com/lucidrains/DALLE2-pytorch) that you can use to follow along if you want.

 In this repository, we will be working with the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset because it is simple and can be trained in real time with minimal GPU power and memory.
 The main difference between MNIST and other datasets is the single channel of the imagery, versus 3 channels in most other datasets.
 We will make sure that the models we build can easily accomodate 1- or 3-channel data, so that you can test the models we build on other datasets.